weaveworks-experiments/docker-plugin/README.md

 This program is a
 [remote driver](https://github.com/docker/libnetwork/blob/master/docs/remote.md)
-plugin for LibNetwork which creates networks and endpoints on a Weave network.
+plugin for libnetwork which creates networks and endpoints on a Weave network.

 ## Running